tallgreen-machine/A-Plus/docs/dashboard_technical_spec.md

-# A-Plus Trading Bot Dashboard: Technical Specification
+# Trad Trading Bot Dashboard: Technical Specification

 ## 1. Overview

-This document outlines the technical functionality and API endpoints for the A-Plus Trading Bot's web dashboard.
+This document outlines the technical functionality and API endpoints for the Trad Trading Bot's web dashboard.
 The purpose of this dashboard is to provide a real-time monitoring and control interface for the automated trading bot.

 The dashboard is a Flask web application that communicates with the bot's backend services and its PostgreSQL database.